balena-io/balena-cli-advanced-masterclass/README.md

 configuration into a bare OS image.

-This allows multiple configs to be generated, for example for different applications, and then using copies of a bare OS image of a particular version to prepare images for each of those apps.
+This allows multiple configs to be generated, for example for different Fleets, and then using copies of a bare OS image of a particular version to prepare images for each of those apps.

 You can generate independent configuration files using the `balena config generate` command.
-A mandatory OS version must be passed to this command, with either an application name or device UUID.
+A mandatory OS version must be passed to this command, with either an Fleet name or device UUID.
 It will interactively ask for more details:

 ```shell